JinQue97/2025-NTUSP-workshop/ReadMe.txt

     sudo dnf groupinstall "Development Tools"

 4. Perform  test run
 Once the compiler is installed
 - open the test_run.Rproj file (this can be completed by double-clicking on the file or opening RStudio and opening it from there)
 - within RStudio, open test.rmd and follow the steps from Setup (1-4) to continue.
   - if errors occur (which is common), try re-running the same chunks of code
   - if errors persist, try manually performing the step where the code failed
+- If you can't run the script for any reasons, open 2025 National Taiwan University - Population Pharmacokinetics workshop_part1.pdf and part2.pdf to follow the workshop

+5. Open workshop materials
+- After successful test run, open NTU_workshop_part1.Rmd and part2.Rmd within RStudio and follow instructions

 --------------------------------

 Jin Gyu Kim (kim.6182@buckeyemail.osu.edu)